FirelyTeam/firely-docs/vonk/configuration/appsettings.rst

 .. _settings_pipeline:

-Configuring the Vonk Pipeline
+Configuring the Firely Server Pipeline
 -----------------------------

-You can add your own plugins to the Vonk pipeline, or control which of the standard Vonk plugins are used for your Vonk server, by changing the ``PipelineOptions``.
+You can add your own plugins to the Firely Server pipeline, or control which of the standard Firely Server plugins are used for your Firely Server server, by changing the ``PipelineOptions``.
 ::

   "PipelineOptions": {